brightzheng100/instana-server-on-k8s/all-in-k8s/README.md

 Tested environments and the Instana version used:

-- Red Hat OpenShift Container Platform (OCP) v4.10 -- it should work in other OCP v4.x versions
+- Kubernetes v1.26.x -- it should work in other Kubernetes versions.
-- on Instana version `253-1`, which is configurable through `export INSTANA_VERSION=<YOUR DESIRED VERSION>`
+- on Instana version `253-1`.
+Please note that the `kubectl instana` plugin's version determines the Instana version you will install.

 Please note that there are a couple of beta features turned on by default, as of writing:
 - BeeInstana